 Lucky Clover, a dog from Canada, ran into oncoming traffic to save her owner who was having a seizure.

-Clover, a one-year-old Maremma mix, bolted into the street in an apparent effort to flag down help for Haley, the New York Post reports.
+Clover, a one-year-old Maremma mix, bolted into the street in an apparent effort to flag down help for Haley, the New York Post reported in March 2021.

 The incident was recorded by surveillance cameras and the video was posted by CTV News.

 After seeing the dog in the street, Dryden Oatway, 21, hopped out of his truck to check on Moore.

 “It was really impressive, the dog actually blocked my way.
 She kind of backed into the road to block my truck,” he said.

 “The whole time she was backing down the street she had eyes on Hailey; didn’t look away from her.
 She kept her distance from me but made sure her owner was okay and that was amazing.”

 Clover then caught the attention of neighbor Danielle Pilon, who also came to Moore’s aid.